justintadlock/get-the-image/readme.md

 ## What the plugin does ##

 This plugin was made to easily get an image related to a post.
-This is the method order in which the plugin attempts to grab an image.
+This is the default method order in which the plugin attempts to grab an image.

 * Meta key (custom field).
 * Post thumbnail (WP featured image).